apache/activemq-website/src/contact.md

 ---
 Whether you have a simple question about configuration, a use-case you're confused about, a new feature you want to discuss, etc. the community is here to help.

-If you fairly certain you're hitting a bug [please report it](issues) via one of our issue trackers.
+If you're fairly certain you're hitting a bug [please report it](issues) via one of our issue trackers.

 #### Mailing Lists